Center for Technology Outreach

 Building a habitat to sustain life on Mars, coding video games and designing robots for competition are just a few of the ways the Center for Technology Outreach in the College of Engineering, Applied Science & Technology helps young learners explore the world.
 Thanks to the help of generous donors and hundreds of volunteers annually, the outreach programs are offered free or for low cost across Utah.

-Students learn about space travel and colonization as an engaging classroom project then gather at WSU for 'Link-Up' day to set up their own giant shelters.
+Students learn about space travel and colonization as an engaging classroom project then gather at WSU for 'Link-Up' day to set up their own giant shelters in the Swenson Gym.
 Partnership with Hill AFB STEM.

 Designed specifically to provide girls an opportunity to learn about computers, programming, technology and design.

 EAST Outreach supports STEM events throughout the Wasatch Front.
 We offer interactive and informative booths to encourage children and adults to learn more about STEM education and career options.

 WSU's Upward Bound program and EAST work together to offer classes in programming, cyber security, website development, engineering technology, engineering, construction mgmt, etc. along with family nights and more!

 An exciting 3 day, 2 night camp where young women explore the art and science of metalwork through the medium of welding.

 EAST collaborated with Mt.
 Ogden Jr. High's Career and College Education class on this fun project.
 WSU students mentored 175 7th graders, worked on an Air Quality project with them and had two pizza & project family nights!

 Program Coordinator K-12 Programs